96boards/96BoardCECase/README.md

 It currently supports adding a UART board within the case.
 And it allows you to expose the low or high speed connectors.

+You may need to adjust the CE_spec_tolerance variable depending on your 3D printer.
+This design was tested on an M3D micro printer and it generall fits the boards pretty well.
+A couple of items were noted with the DragonBoard 410c and corrected (I hope).
+And it's clear that sometimes parts shift when the board is being made, so I've tried to make allowences for that too.

 The only thing you need to download is the 96BoardCECase.scad file, the .stl files are 3D print file examples of what the cases could look like.
 Or if the sample cases are exactly what you need you can download them